rezahedi/NutriScan/README.md

 ## Nutrition Facts Scanner

-This project is an [Next.js](https://nextjs.org/) project designed to make informed nutrition decisions by scanning UAN or UPC barcode formats on food products.
+This project is an [Next.js](https://nextjs.org/) and [MongoDB](https://mongodb.com) project designed to make informed nutrition decisions by scanning UAN or UPC barcode formats on food products.
 Leveraging the [Browser Barcode Detection API](https://developer.mozilla.org/en-US/docs/Web/API/Barcode_Detection_API), NutriScan retrieves barcode numbers, calls [Open Food Facts](https://world.openfoodfacts.org/data) or [USDA](https://fdc.nal.usda.gov/api-guide.html) APIs to fetch nutrition facts, analyzes and rates each nutrients.
 The information is then presented graphically for users to easily understand and make informed decisions about the healthiness of a product.

 This project inspired by the [Yuka App](https://yuka.io) which is my favorite app for grocery shopping.